jdiego/jdiego.github.com/_posts/2017-06-03-expressive-metaprogramming.markdown

 Time to use our genius idea:

-Now you would think that it will be super easy to use our hasSerialize to create a serialize function!
+Now you would think that it will be super easy to use our is_valid to create a serialize function!
 Okay let's try it:

 template <class T> std::string serialize(const T& obj) {
-    if (hasSerialize<T>::value) {
+    if (is_valid<T>::value) {
         return obj.serialize(); // error: no member named 'serialize' in 'A'.
     } else {
         return to_string(obj);